router-protocol/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.base.tendermint.v1beta1.GetNodeInfoResponse"></a>

 ### GetNodeInfoResponse
-GetNodeInfoResponse is the request type for the Query/GetNodeInfo RPC method.
+GetNodeInfoResponse is the response type for the Query/GetNodeInfo RPC method.

 | Field | Type | Label | Description |